GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 from [GreptimeCloud](https://greptime.com/product/cloud). **You can also edit the code to explore your own ideas**.
 Note that the session is valid in **1 hour**, you will be asked to create a new one when it's expired and recycled.
-So never store important data in Greptime Play sessions.
+So please never store important data in Greptime Play sessions.

 ## Create a Time-Series Table

 Let's start by creating the `system_metrics` table.
-Note that we defined `host` and `idc` as primary key, and `ts` and time index, both are important concepts in GreptimeDB.
-Hit `Run` to create the table:
+Note that we pre-defined `host` and `idc` as the primary keys; `ts` and time index, both are important to know in GreptimeDB.
+Click `Run` to create the table:

 ```sql